zz22394/presto/presto-docs/src/main/sphinx/getting-started.rst

 Presto Documentation
 ====================

-This documentation is available for download as HTML from :maven_download:`teradata-presto`.
+This documentation is available for download as HTML from https://www.teradata.com/presto.